mohitsorde/jsosrm/README.md

 module.exports = AddressModel
 ```

+We don't require any custom utility and hence we did not override the default validator, setter or getter instance from ParserBaseClass.
 Now back to our 'UserSchema', we link the AddressModel to the schema key 'shippingAddress':

 ```js
 // schemas/UserSchema.js